bdurand/support_table/README.md

 > [!TIP]
 > You use these methods in lieu of hard coding values in the code or defining constants.
 This keeps all of the support table data defined in one place (the YAML file) and avoids duplication.

+#### Documenting Helper Methods

+You can generate YARD documentation for the dynamically generated helper methods by running the rake task `support_table_data:add_yard_docs`.
+This will add YARD comments to you support table models for the named instance helper methods (i.e. `Status.draft`, etc.).
+This exposes these methods in your source code for other developers and AI agents to see.

+You can also run the `support_table_data:verify_yard_docs` rake task in your CI pipeline to ensure that the documentation is up to date.
+This task will fail if the documentation is missing or out of date.

 #### More Data Options